cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Choosing a KDF When Combining With a KEM {#kdf-choice}

+The choice of the KDF for the remainder of HPKE should be made based on the security level provided by the KEM and, if applicable, by the PSK.
+The KDF SHOULD have at least have the security level of the KEM and SHOULD at least have the security level provided by the PSK.

 ## Pre-Shared Key Recommendations {#security-psk}